How to Pair Cardo with Sena and Get Back to Riding

 How to Connect Sena and Cardo

-If you have a modern unit like the Sena 50S or Cardo Packtalk EDGE, here’s how to connect Sena to Cardo step by step.
+If you have a modern unit like the Sena 50S or Cardo Packtalk Edge (long term review here), here’s how to connect Sena to Cardo step by step.
 You will need to set up a bridge between Cardo’s DMC Mesh and Sena’s Mesh systems.
 This will allow multiple Cardo riders and Sena riders to communicate in one group.

-3. Open Cardo’s DMC Bridge: Grab the Cardo unit, tap the intercom button three times to open the bridge.
+5. Activate the Bridge: On the Cardo unit, tap the intercom button (the top one) 3 times to turn on the bridge.

-If Alice and Bob should separate, the units will search for each other for 5 minutes before giving up on the bridge.
+If the paired Sena unit and Cardo unit separate and lose the connection, the units will search for each other for 5 minutes before giving up on the bridge.

 This is a great video walkthrough of the process:

-You can pair Sena with Cardo headsets, but if you have a new Sena model (30 or 50 series) there’s a more finicky process to follow.
+You can pair Sena with Cardo headsets, but if you have a new Sena model (30 or 50 series, or 60S) there’s a more finicky process to follow.

-Older iterations of Sena motorcycle headsets came with universal connections, which meant the would pair with any other Bluetooth headset you used.
+Older iterations of Sena motorcycle headsets came with universal connections, which meant they would pair with any other Bluetooth headset.
 Anything in the 20, 10, or 5 series of Sena headsets will easily pair with Cardo.

-However, the newer 30 and 50 series from Sena dropped the universal connection feature.
-This has made it just a little but more difficult to pair new Sena models with anything made my Cardo.
+However, the newer 30 and 50 series (and newest 60S) from Sena dropped the universal connection feature.
+This has made it more difficult – but not impossible – to pair new Sena models with anything made my Cardo.

 Yes Kira the Wolfdog, yes they are.